PaulWall43/Go/README.md

 The ancient Chinese board game of Go

 Created by Paul Wallace
-Intended for online use by people
+Intended for online use by people.
+This is all a big learning experience for me